What is neurofibromatosis type 1

 Neurofibromatosis type 1 (NF1) is a hereditary condition commonly associated with multiple café-au-lait spots on the skin.
 Café-au-lait spots are light brown in color, like the color of “coffee with milk.”
 About 10% to 25% of the general population has café-au-lait spots; NF1 is suspected when a person has six or more.
-People with NF1 also tend to develop varying numbers of neurofibromas (benign [noncancerous] tumors on the covering of the nerves).
+People with NF1 also tend to develop varying numbers of neurofibromas, meaning benign (noncancerous) tumors on the covering of the nerves.
 Neurofibromas are often seen as raised bumps on the skin and can occur anywhere on the body.
 While these skin changes do not have serious medical consequences, they can affect a person’s appearance.
-Plexiform neurofibromas (which form under the skin or deeper in the body) are also benign tumors.
+Plexiform neurofibromas, which form under the skin or deeper in the body, are also benign tumors.
 However, these can grow quite large and can cause significant medical problems, and can affect the structure of nearby bone, skin, and muscle.

 Other benign and cancerous tumors that can occur in people with NF1 include:

-- Benign eye tumors (Lisch nodules growing on the iris of the eye) and cancerous eye tumors (glioma growing in the optic nerve)
+Benign eye tumors, called Lisch nodules, that grow on the iris of the eye and cancerous eye tumors , called glioma’s, that grow in the optic nerve

 Some other features of NF1 include:

-- Learning disabilities (in about 50% of people with NF1)
+Learning disabilities which can occur in about 50% of people with NF1

 What causes NF1?

 NF1 is a genetic condition.
 This means that the cancer risk and other features of NF1 can be passed from generation to generation in a family.
 The gene commonly associated with NF1 is also called NF1.
+The gene is noted in italics to help distinguish the gene from the condition.
 A mutation (alteration) in the NF1 gene gives a person an increased risk of developing the various symptoms of NF1, including cancerous and benign tumors.
 Most people with NF1 have a mutation in the NF1 gene.
 It is now believed that mutations in other genes may also produce multiple nerve tumors.
-In particular, a different tumor suppressor gene called INI 1 may cause multiple schwannomas (a type of tumor of the nervous system) on nerves in some patients.
-This is a different disease, however, from NF1 since the main, identifying feature of NF1 is neurofibroma rather than schwannomas.
+In particular, a different tumor suppressor gene called INI 1 may cause multiple schwannomas, a type of tumor of the nervous system, on nerves in some patients.
+This is a different disease from NF1 since the main identifying feature of NF1 is neurofibroma rather than schwannomas.
 Both are tumors that grow on nerves, but they have different causes.
 Research is ongoing to learn more about NF1 and other diseases causing nerve tumors.

 How is NF1 inherited?